 Updated 17 August 2021

-The Kingdom of Saudi Arabia has begun rolling out its vaccination campaign in mid-December of last year, a mere week after approving the Pfizer/BioNTech vaccine for emergency state-wide use.
+The Kingdom of Saudi Arabia began rolling out its vaccination campaign in mid-December of last year, a mere week after approving the Pfizer/BioNTech vaccine for emergency state-wide use.
 Among the first ones to be inoculated in Riyadh were the Saudi Health Minister Tawfiq al-Rabiah and a number of other citizens.

 Vaccines available in Saudi Arabia